cristiansotorivera/weather-app/README.md

-Weather app that fetches data from an API.
-You can look from any city and get the current weather.
+Weather App

+A simple weather app that provides the current weather of any city using external APIs.

+Features

+Current Weather: Get real-time weather updates for any city.
+City Search: Easily search for the weather of a specific city.